7thLucas/full-app-6a263-6e984-4576/_doc/product-overview.md

-# BloomOps — Product Overview
+# Florista — Product Overview

 ## What It Is
 BloomOps is an operations platform built for independent and small-chain florist shop owners.
 It unifies flower inventory management, bouquet order tracking, and delivery scheduling into a single, purpose-built dashboard — with one primary goal: minimize spoilage and ensure every arrangement arrives fresh and on time.